 The chairperson calls a meeting of all eligible voting members (see below), the purpose of which is to discuss the candidate's teaching, scholarship or creative work, service, and any other matters relevant to the application.
 No voting takes place at this meeting.
 Proceedings of this meeting are strictly confidential.
 The chairperson calls for a written vote of the eligible voting members to be received soon after the meeting.

 Eligibility is determined in this manner: among the members of the department who have inspected the candidate’s materials made available by the chair, the tenured members are polled on a candidate for tenure; the professors and associate professors are polled on a candidate for promotion to associate professor; the professors are polled on a candidate for promotion to professor.
 They are asked to vote in favor of the candidate's application or not in favor.
 They may add to their votes letters explaining their reasons, and are in fact urged to do so.
-All letters, which are to be signed, are treated with strict confidentiality by the Department Council.
+All letters, which are to be signed, are treated with strict confidentiality by the Promotion and Tenure Committee.

 The chairperson shall keep the candidate informed of this process within the department.
 A faculty member may voluntarily withdraw from the promotion or tenure review process at any time, in accordance with the provisions of the faculty handbook.
 Effective dates of promotion and tenure, and all rights of appeal from these decisions, are also described in the faculty handbook.